gmac/professional-javascript/part1_basics/intro_to_javascript.md

 var headlessCamelCase = "Correct.";
 ```

-Also note that JavaScript naming is case-sensative.
+Also note that JavaScript naming is case-sensitive.
 That means names with different capitalizations are treated as different variables:

 ```javascript
 // Be careful, these are separate variables due to capitalization: